selfxyz/tee-monorepo/README.md

 A simple and efficient logging server designed to run inside the host machine to stream logs from the AWS Nitro Enclave.

-1. GET `/stream` -- Creates an SSE connection which can be listened by the client to access realtime logs
+1. GET `logs/stream` -- Creates an SSE connection which can be listened by the client to access realtime logs
-2. GET `/logs?log_id=50&offset=10` -- Responds with the logs starting with `offset` number of logs starting from log id = `log_id-1`
+2. GET `/logs/history?log_id=50&offset=10` -- Responds with the logs starting with `offset` number of logs starting from log id = `log_id-1`
+3. GET `/logs` -- Server html file in response to both stream and view log history out of the box

 ### Building the Server